 - Avoid putting them to bed with a milk bottle in their mouth to prevent nursing bottle caries or upper front teeth decay.

-- Whenever your child is thirsty, offer them fluoridated Soda, juice, sports drinks, and other sugary drinks can not replace water.
+- Whenever your child is thirsty, offer them fluoridated water.
+Soda, juice, sports drinks, and other sugary drinks can not replace water.

 - Fluoride plays a highly important role in pediatric dental health and reduces the risk of cavities by hardening the tooth enamel.
-Most children get the required fluoride from drinking water, and some dentists may also apply fluoride varnishon children’s teeth during dental appointments.
+Most children get the required fluoride from drinking water, and some dentists may also apply fluoride varnish on children’s teeth during dental appointments.

-- Ensure that your child does not swallow fluoride-rich toothpaste or mouthwash as too much fluoride could lead to brown-black spots and pits on the teeth, make them brittle, and may also be harmful to the body.
+- Ensure that your child does not swallow fluoride-rich toothpaste or mouthwash as too much fluoride could lead to brown-black spots and pits on the future permanent teeth, make them brittle, and may also be harmful to the body.

-- Pit and fissure sealants are protective plastic coatings applied to the biting surface of the back teeth to form a barrier.
+- Pit and fissure sealants are protective resin coatings applied to the biting surface of the back teeth to form a barrier.
 It, therefore, prevents food and bacteria from entering the tiny grooves of the teeth (6).
 According to the Centers for Disease Control and Prevention and the American Dental Academy Center for Evidence-Based Dentistry, sealants reduce the risk of decay in molars by almost 80% (4).

 - Avoid sharing spoons and forks with your child during mealtimes to prevent germs from entering your child’s mouth.
 Likewise, when a pacifier falls from your baby’s hands or mouth, clean it before giving it back to the child.